 Jail Policies and Procedures

 Intake Procedures / Booking

 The jail intake procedure is made up of each of these steps:

 - They’ll put you in a holding cell.
 If the jail is really busy, you will have to wait, sometimes for many hours, before you get processed.

-- First, have to answer a bunch of questions, such as what is your legal name, your address, birth date and a contact person.
+- First, have to answer a bunch of questions, such as what your legal name is, your address, birth date and a contact person.

 - They’ll also ask about your medical and mental history.